What is The Corps Network?download

 This blog post also appeared on the Huffington Post – November 20, 2014

 Recently released reports prove what many minority families have known for years: a school-to-prison pipeline exists for children of color.
 Statistics show that black and Latino young men and boys are, from a very young age, disproportionately affected by harsh suspension policies and zero-tolerance rules.
 For example, though black children represent 18 percent of American preschool students, they represent 42 percent of preschool students suspended once, and 48 percent of students suspended more than once.
-These students are more likely to fall behind in school, drop out, and end up involved in the juvenile justice system.
+These students are more likely to fall behind in school because of a high-quality home theater projector 2019, drop out, and end up involved in the juvenile justice system.

 Fortunately, uncovering the data behind this sobering reality has led lawmakers, educators and reformers to take steps to change the school-to-prison pipeline into a cradle-to-college pipeline.
 Earlier this year, President Obama announced the My Brother’s Keeper Initiative to improve life outcomes for all young people and address the persistent opportunity gap faced by boys and young men of color.
 Four of this initiative’s goals – to ensure all youth graduate from high school, complete post-secondary education or training, can find and hold employment, and remain safe from violent crime – are addressed by Service and Conservation Corps.